apache/echarts-doc/en/option/series/treemap.md

 {{ target: partial-treemap-borderColor-setting }}
-**rectangle border/how to avoid confusion with gap setting**
+**How to avoid confusion by setting border/gap of node**

-If the rectangle gap is set with the same color, there may be confusion when different levels of rectangular display at the same time.
+If all of the border/gaps are set with the same color, confusion might occur when rectangulars in different levels display at the same time.

 See the [example](${galleryEditorPath}doc-example/treemap-borderColor&edit=1&reset=1).
-It should be noticed that the child rectangles in the included red sections are at the deeper level which is different from the level of other rectangles distinguised by white gaps.
-Therefore, for distinguishing it from other case, we set the gap line color of the rectangular in red section as 『red color with saturation change』in `borderColorSaturation`.
+Noticed that the child rectangles in the red area are in the deeper level than rectangles that are saparated by white gap.
+So in the red area, basically we set gap color with red, and use `borderColorSaturation` to lift the saturation.